+Being an expectant Mum is such a special time; having a baby growing inside of you is so wonderful and more amazing than any modern technology.
 This can also be a time of understandable anxiety.
-Practising Yoga from about 14 weeks right through your pregnancy can help on so many levels.
+Practising Yoga from about 12 weeks right through your pregnancy can help on so many levels.
 Hatha Yoga releases tension from the mind and body.
 Being in a calm, supportive environment with other Mums going through the same experiences as you can make a big difference.

 Practising Yoga every week where possible throughout your pregnancy will help on many levels, expectant Mums report that they make a wonderful connection with their unborn baby and a very high percentage manage to have a natural relaxed birthing experience.
 You will learn the ability to be able to relax , which is so useful for the early stages of Motherhood. you may make long lasting friendship with the others pregnant Mums.
 Many tell me they still remain friends with who they were in the class with over a year after giving birth, they have new friends and the babies grow up as friends also!